-The information in Section IV of this report is presented by BPD to provide additional information and is not a part of BPD's description of controls placed in operation.
-The information in Section IV has not been subjected to the procedures applied in the examination of the description of the controls applicable to the processing of transactions for customer agencies and, accordingly, we express no opinion on it.
+The information in Section V of management's description of the service organization's system, "Other Information Provided by Bureau of the Public Debt," is presented by management of BPD to provide additional information and is not a part of BPD's description of its system made available to Customer Agencies during the period July 1, 2011, to June 30, 2012.
+Information in Section V has not been subjected to the procedures applied in the examination of the description of the system and of the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description of the system, and, accordingly, we express no opinion on it.